-Because the choice of flotation method conveys hidden private benefits, our rent-protection argument also sheds light on some puzzling announcement effects of SEOs documented in the literature, especially where rights issues are involved.
-For example, rights issues can cause a negative announcement effect, given that underwritten offers to new investors can even produce a positive announcement effect in the same market (see Suzuki (1999), Slovin, Sushka, and Lai (2000) for evidence from the United Kingdom; see Wu and Wang (2002) for evidence from Hong Kong).
-This phenomenon, especially the negative announcement effect of rights issues, gives rise to a question: Why do controlling shareholders choose value-destroying rights issues when offers to new investors seem to be a better alternative?
-A clear answer lies in our rent-protection argument that rights issues
+Since the choice of flotation method conveys hidden private benefits, our rent protection argument also sheds light on some puzzling announcement effects of SEOs documented in the literature, where especially rights issues are involved.
+For example, rights issues can cause a negative announcement effect, given that underwritten offers to new investors can even produce a positive announcement effect in the same market (Suzuki (1999), Slovin, Sushka, and Lai (2000) for the UK, Wu and Wang (2002) for Hong Kong).
+This phenomenon, especially the negative announcement effect of rights issues, gives rise to the question: Why do controlling shareholders choose value-destroying rights issues when offers to new investors seem to be a better alternative?
+A clear answer lies in our rent-protection argument that rights issues do not necessarily protect the interest of all existing shareholders; the incumbents would tolerate a loss